-- Belts, if worn, must be plain solid any color. - Tights and leggings worn underneath uniform bottoms must be solid white, gray or black.
+• Tights and leggings worn underneath uniform bottoms must be solid white or navy.

 General Expectations

 Tops

 - Shirts and tops must cover the back, shoulders, chest, and midriff.
 Undergarments must not be visible. - Spaghetti strap shirts, halter tops, tank tops, undershirts, muscle shirts, sheer, or any other clothing items that show bare midriff are not permitted.